What’s with the Cross?

 I typed the first word of what you’ll read below sometime in October 2022.
 As of the writing of the words of this paragraph, it’s late August 2024.
 At the rate I’ve been going, to get all my ideas out onto the page would take me another year.
 Yet every minute I spend writing this essay is a minute not spent relating directly to people or indulging my other expressive hobby, making music, which seems like I’ve all but ignored this entire time.
 I want to get back to that stuff, especially as both my kids are now in high school and my time with them living full-time under my roof is running short.

 The good news with regard to the essay is I don’t think I would have allowed myself to cut it short unless I felt I’d at least managed to grasp the goals and mechanisms of the Cross in my mind.
 I think I have managed that, so the concepts that remain unwritten at the truncation point I will attempt to put in writing as a sketchy, bulleted, slapdash afterword.
-The essay starts with the double lines immediately below; another pair of lines further down is the truncation point where the afterword begins.
+The essay starts with the double lines immediately below and is truncated by another pair of lines further down.
+If you feel you lack the time to read a 35-minute essay or listen to its 50-minute audio version, I begin the afterword with a synopsis of the complete thesis.

 For at least the past fifteen years, cogent answers to these three questions have escaped me.
 The Cross is obviously an important part of Christianity—the core of it, at least as I was taught—yet at some point along my way, I lost comprehension of its aims and means.
 Greater love has no one than that he lay down his life, yes…but if I can’t make out a reason for the sacrifice, it’s hard for me to accept gratefully.